locationtech/geomesa/docs/tutorials/geomesa-examples-featurelevelvis.rst

 GeoServer Visualization
 -----------------------

-Assuming you have already set up GeoServer  as described in the :doc:`../user/installation_and_configuration` section of the GeoMesa User Manual, we're going to add a new ``DataStore`` to GeoServer.
+Assuming you have already set up GeoServer as described in the :doc:`../user/installation_and_configuration` section of the GeoMesa
+User Manual, we're going to add a new ``DataStore`` to GeoServer.
 First, login to GeoServer, and then click "Add stores" from the homepage.

 Next, click the link to add a new "Accumulo (GeoMesa)" store and name it ``feature-level-visibility-admin``.
 Fill in the correct connection parameters to make contact with GeoMesa/Accumulo, but be sure to use ``admin`` for the "user" parameter.

 .. figure:: _static/geomesa-examples-featurelevelvis/gs-admin-datastore.png
-   :alt: "GeoMesa DataStore configuration with "admin" user"
+   :alt: GeoMesa DataStore configuration with "admin" user

-   "GeoMesa DataStore configuration with "admin" user"

 Then, publish your layer when prompted by GeoServer.
 Remember to click the "Compute from data" and "Compute from native bounds" links on the "Add Layer" page, and click "Save".

 Repeat the above steps one more time to add an additional ``DataStore`` with the same parameters, but this time, name it ``feature-level-visibility-user`` and use ``user`` for the "user" parameter.

 With your layers added in GeoServer, we're nearly ready to visualize the data.
 One final step is adding our custom SLD that will style your